Chope

 The Final Walkthrough

-The walkthrough covers the steps from the journey map of our persona.
-It shows the booking process of the child friendly restaurant with the review feature as well as the bookmark feature by using the search function.
-Not only about leaving the review but also can view the reviews from other users across the different kind of restaurants.
+The walkthrough covers the steps from the persona's journey map.
+It demonstrates the booking process for a child-friendly restaurant, including the review feature and the bookmark feature using the search function.
+Users can not only leave reviews but also view reviews from others across different types of restaurants.

 The Retrospective